An Ecological Robustness-Oriented Approach for Power System Network Expansion

 \section{Introduction}

-Power grids deliver the electric energy that ensures the functionality of modern society.
-This reliance requires modern power grids to be reliable and secure, but an aging infrastructure and continually increasing demands make the existing network more vulnerable to physical disturbances and natural disasters \cite{shield2021major}, such as the Winter Storm Uri in Texas in 2021.
-The integration of communication networks into critical infrastructure further increases the risk of cyber-originated and combined cyber-physical attacks, which can cause unexpected power outages~\cite{entso, case2016analysis}.
-It is essential to improve a power system’s inherent abilities of preparing for, ensuring and recovering from extreme events.
-Constructing \textit{resilient} grid network is thus an essential foundation for its inherent abilities to withstand such hazards.
+Power systems deliver the electric energy that ensures the functionality of modern society.
+However, the infrastructure is aging and remains vulnerable to physical disturbances and natural disasters \cite{shield2021major}, such as the Winter Storm Uri in Texas in 2021.
+The integration of communication networks into critical infrastructure enables improved functionality but also increases the risk of cyber-originated and combined cyber-physical attacks to cause unexpected outages~\cite{entso, case2016analysis}.
+The design of a \textit{resilient} grid network is thus an essential foundation for its inherent abilities to withstand such hazards.